projectara/greybus-spec/source/special.rst

 ..

+Upon receiving the request, the SVC shall check that the :ref:`Interface State <hardware-model-interface-states>` with ID intf_id has DETECT equal to DETECT_ACTIVE, and UNIPRO equal to UPRO_UP.

+If these conditions do not hold, the SVC cannot satisfy the request, and shall send a response signalling an error as described below.
+The SVC shall take no further action related to such an unsatisfiable request beyond sending the response.

+Otherwise, the SVC shall attempt to set the |unipro| DeviceID of the UniPort connected to corresponding Interface Block to device_id, and to mark the |unipro| DeviceID as valid.
+This sequence may change the values of |unipro| DME attributes on the UniPort the Interface Block identified in the request.

 Greybus SVC Interface Device ID Response
 """"""""""""""""""""""""""""""""""""""""

 The Greybus SVC Interface Device ID response message contains no payload.

+The SVC shall return the following errors depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface ID given by intf_id in the request payload:

+- If DETECT is not DETECT_ACTIVE, the response shall have status GB_SVC_INTF_NOT_DETECTED.

+- If UNIPRO is not UPRO_UP, the response shall have status GB_SVC_INTF_NO_UPRO_LINK.

+If the SVC fails to set the DeviceID due to an I/O or protocol error on a |unipro| link, the response status value shall equal GB_OP_UNKNOWN_ERROR.
+When this occurs, the value of the DeviceID, as well as its validity, are unpredictable, as is the value of the UNIPRO sub-state for the Interface identified in the request.

 Greybus SVC Interface Hotplug Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^